omoosey/fend-project-arcade-game/README.md

 ## Instructions

 To get started playing the game load the index page.
-The enemies (bugs) will randomly created/rendered and the player (boy) will be placed in the starting position.
+The enemies (bugs) will randomly be created/rendered and the player (boy) will be placed in the starting position.

-Move the her to the top row to win the game.
+Move the player to the top row to win the game.
 To move the player use the arrow keys.

 ## Authors